Distances in sparse sets of large Hausdorff dimension: Introduction

 provided $\rho$ is sufficiently small depending on $\kappa$. \end{enumerate} \end{thm} Here $\mathcal H^s_{\infty}$ denotes the $s$-dimensional dyadic Hausdorff content; its definition has been recalled in Section \ref{preliminaries-section} for the reader's convenience.
-While technically not a measure (though an outer measure), it plays a role analogous to that of $\lambda_d$ in Theorem \ref{Boardman-Lemma}.
+While technically not a measure (though an outer measure), it mimics the role of $\lambda_d$ in Theorem \ref{Boardman-Lemma}.
 0.1in {\em{Remarks:}} \begin{enumerate}[1.] \item The proof of Theorem \ref{mainthm-2} appears in Section \ref{mainthm-2-proof-section}, conditional on a few important propositions stated earlier in Section \ref{Energy-and-Spectral-Gap-section}.
 These propositions are proved in Sections \ref{mainprop-1-section} and \ref{mainprop-2-section}.
 0.1in \item The size condition \eqref{EF-large} on $\mathcal H_{\infty}^s(E), \mathcal H_{\infty}^{s}(F)$ implies in particular that the Hausdorff dimensions of both $E$ and $F$ are at least $s$.
 The converse is, of course, not true.
-0.1in \item Since $\mathcal H_{\infty}^d = \lambda_d$, part \eqref{mainthm2-parta} of Theorem \ref{mainthm-2} recovers a weaker form of Theorem \ref{Boardman-Lemma} for $s=d$.
+0.1in \item Since $\mathcal H_{\infty}^d = \lambda_d$, part \eqref{mainthm2-parta} of Theorem \ref{mainthm-2} recovers a weaker form of Theorem \ref{Boardman-Lemma} for $s=d$, i.e., it produces a uniform interval in $\Delta(E, F)$ away from zero, not containing it.
 0.1in \item Explicit examples of $\Delta(E)$ where $\mathcal H_{\infty}^{s}(E)$ is large have been worked out in Section \ref{examples-applications-section}.
 0.1in \item An extensive literature exists on classes of fractal sets whose Hausdorff content and Hausdorff measure match at the critical dimension \cite{{Bandt-Graf-1992},{Farkas-Fraser-2015}, {Ma-Wu-2021}}; Theorem \ref{mainthm-2} applies to all such sets for which this quantity is large.
 In particular, these include self-similar sets in $[0,1]^d$ of Hausdorff dimension $s$ arbitrarily close to $d$ and Hausdorff measure (hence Hausdorff content) arbitrarily close to 1; see \cite[Corollary 2.3]{Farkas-Fraser-2015} \cite[Theorem 1.2]{Ma-Wu-2021}.
-Random Cantor sets in $\mathbb R^d$ \cite{{2009LabaMalabika},{2011LabaMalabika},{DSS-2011}, {2020SureshMalabika}} provide another rich class of examples where the largeness of Hausdorff content can be tested.
+Random Cantor sets in $\mathbb R^d$ \cite{{2009LabaMalabika},{2011LabaMalabika},{DSS-2011}, {2020SureshMalabika}, {Shmerkin-Suomala-2020}} provide another rich class of examples where the largeness of Hausdorff content can be tested.
 0.1in \item Apart from its application in concrete examples, Theorem \ref{mainthm-2} is also instrumental in deducing finer properties of $\Delta(E)$ for more general sets $E$ that have large Hausdorff dimension but not necessarily large Hausdorff content; see Theorems \ref{mainthm-cor} and \ref{mainthm-3} below.
 0.1in \item The proof yields an explicit dimension-dependent threshold value of $\rho_d$, below which Theorem \ref{mainthm-2} holds.
-Unlike the analysis in \cite{Boardman-1970} which provides sharp constants for $d = 1$, the value of $\rho_d$ obtained in our proof is not optimal. \end{enumerate}
+Unlike the analysis in \cite{Boardman-1970} which provides sharp constants for $d = 1$, the value of $\rho_d$ obtained in our proof is not optimal.
+0.1in \item Superficially, Theorem \ref{mainthm-2} appears to provide a single interval contained in $\Delta(E, F)$, of the form $[a_{\rho}, b_{\rho}]$ for a given $\rho$; a moment's reflection however reveals that it establishes, in general, a union of such intervals in $\Delta(E, F)$.
+Indeed, \eqref{mainthm-2-conclusion} implies that $\Delta(E, F)$ contains an interval of the form $[a_{\rho}, b_{\rho}]$ for every $\rho$ obeying $\mathtt h_{s}(E, F) \geq 1 -\rho$, where is the minimal $s$-dimensional Hausdorff content of $E$ and $F$.
+Thus